Jellman86/PS-xStore-Reconf/README.md

 # NB

-Dont Judge me, this was a hack job, but i learned alot of powershell from it!
+Dont judge me, im not a developer and this was a hack job, but I learned alot of powershell from it!